Your wedding date is fast approaching, and you still can’t seem to decide between going with airbrush makeup vs traditional makeup on the big day.

 Why do some women opt to use airbrush over traditional makeup?

 If you’ve got hydrated, moisturized skin, airbrush makeup can look great on you.
 That is essentially the main benefit of breaking out the gun to get your look on.

 However, if your skin is on the drier side, airbrush makeup can look flaky once applied.
 Because airbrush makeup is waterproof, it has a consistency that’s not as creamy (or buildable) as traditional makeup.

 Another reason why brides-to-be still opt to use traditional makeup over airbrush makeup is that they’re limited when it comes to airbrush makeup shades.
 Some women have skin tones that are much easier to match with the wide range of traditional foundations available on the market.

-As you can see from this MRS. & the MOMMA review, some women prefer the quick and easy application of airbrush makeup over the lengthy process of applying traditional makeup.
+As you can see from the MRS. & the MOMMA review, some women prefer the quick and easy application of airbrush makeup over the lengthy process of applying traditional makeup.

 Alright, let’s talk price.
 Which one do you think is more expensive?